2014

 Kings College Hospital NHS Foundation T…

-Concerns summary Critical test results were not communicated effectively between departments, to the patient, or to the GP, resulting in a missed diagnosis and suboptimal care, which was inadequately reviewed by a serious incident investigation.
+Concerns summary (AI summary) Critical test results were not communicated effectively between departments, to the patient, or to the GP, resulting in a missed diagnosis and suboptimal care, which was inadequately reviewed by a serious incident investigation.

 All Responded